donami/OOD-1415-markus-hederstrom/Assignments/Use_Cases.md

 **Use Case:** Player interacts with new item
 **Actors:** Player
 **Description:** Player finds item in labyrinth
+**Preconditions:** 1.
+Player must be in a cave.
+2. There must be an item in the cave
 **Concerned user stories:** 3
 **Main Course of Events:**